-(1) Option vests over a three year period in 12 equal quarterly installments beginning on September 1, 2012, subject to Mr. Mathy's continued service on our board of directors through each vesting date.
-Option will vest in full upon our company undergoing a change of control and Mr. Mathy has the right to early-exercise the option, subject to a lapsing repurchase right in our favor.
+(1) Option vests over a three-year period in 12 equal quarterly installments beginning on July 15, 2015, subject to the recipient's continued service on our board of directors through each vesting date.
+Option will vest in full upon our company undergoing a change of control.